znsio/specmatic-documentation/documentation/contract_tests.md

 <br/>To understand the syntax of dictionary refer to [service-virtualization](/documentation/service_virtualization_tutorial.html#use-meaningful-response-values-from-an-external-dictionary)

 #### Running Tests
-Now to execute contract tests using the specified configuration and the aforementioned dictionary file a service is required to run the tests; we will utilize [service-virtualization](/documentation/service_virtualization_tutorial.html) for this purpose.
+Now to execute contract tests on the specification using the dictionary a service is required, we will utilize [service-virtualization](/documentation/service_virtualization_tutorial.html) for this purpose.

 {% tabs test %}
 {% tab test java %}